mgp123/nvae/readme.md

 - No spectral regularization
 - In the discrete logistic mixture each pixel channel has its own set of selectors instead of one per pixel

+Note that the original implementation allows for different architectures for the encoder/decoder cell.
+This is only one of them.

 Also, it's possible that this implementation contains multiple errors that make it worse than the original.